feross/safe-buffer/README.md

 new Buffer('hey', 'utf8')
 new Buffer([1, 2, 3], 'utf8')
 new Buffer(obj)

-// But this potentially unsafe operation now returns zeroed out memory:

-new Buffer(16) // this is safe now!
+new Buffer(16) // create an uninitialized buffer (potentially unsafe)

-// Going forward, use an explicit API to make clear what you want.
+// But you can use these new explicit APIs to make clear what you want:

 Buffer.from('hey', 'utf8') // convert from many types to a Buffer Buffer.zalloc(16) // create a zero-filled buffer (safe)